Rigidity and Flexibility of Isometric Extensions: Iteration proposition

 Thus we achieve \eqref{e:stage-2}-\eqref{e:stage-3}.
 For the second derivatives, we also apply \eqref{e:a-b-d-k}, \eqref{e:a-rho-c-j-bound} and \eqref{e:interpolation} to obtain

 With \eqref{e:u-assumption} and the fact $\tau>1$, we arrive at \eqref{e:stage-4} and finish the proof. \end{proof}

 With Proposition \ref{p:stage}, we can modify the inductive Proposition 4.1 in \cite{CS20} to fit our setting, which will help us to construct \emph{adapted short embeddings} iteratively.
-We recall the definition of adapted short embeddings from \cite{CS19, CS20}, which is similar to \emph{adapted subsolutions} introduced in \cite{DS17}.
+We recall the definition of adapted short embeddings from \cite{CS19, CS20}.

 \begin{definition} Given a closed subset $\Sigma\subset \mathcal M$ and $\theta\in \,]0,1[$, an embedding $u:\mathcal M\rightarrow\R^{m}$ is called \emph{adapted short embedding with respect to $\Sigma$ with exponent $\theta$} if \begin{enumerate} \item $u\in C^{1, \theta}(\mathcal M)$, \item there exists a nonnegative function $\rho \in C(\mathcal M)$ with $\Sigma =\{\rho =0 \}$ and a symmetric $(0,2)$-tensor $h\in C(\mathcal M)$ with $-\frac{1}{2}g \leq h \leq \frac{1}{2}g$ such that